 Super Nail Pure Acetone

 Eternal 100% Pure Acetone

-- NO RESIDUE – It removes nail glue, gel, shellac, glitter, nail polish, dark colors and even artificial nails easily without drying your nails.
-They will be residue free and clean from any oily substance.
-Eternal acetone will leave your finger nails and toe nails ready for your next manicure and pedicure, you will not need to visit the salon to get your mani removed!
+- 🌟 POWER IN THE PALM OF YOUR HANDS: Our acetone nail gel remover effortlessly removes glue, shellac, dark colors, and artificial nails without drying or damaging your natural nails.
+They will be residue free and clean from any oily substance, and you won't be needing to visit a salon to get those mani pedi removed!

 Method #6: Baking soda